Skip to main content

 • Always live, never a stale copy

-You don't move your databases to Marmot.
-You stop hardcoding the context around them.
+You don't move your data into Marmot.
+You stop hardcoding the context around it.
 See Marmot for agents

 Discover